Yankees vs. Padres MLB Betting Odds, Trends & Prediction

 Petco Park, San Diego, CA

-As of this writing, our MLB Public Betting Page shows that 57% of bets are on the Padres’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 65% of bets are on the Yankees’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Yankees vs. Padres MLB Betting Trends